pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Pywbemcli creates the new instance using CLASSNAME retrieved from the current WBEM server as a template for property characteristics.
-Therefore pywbemcli will generate an exception if CLASSNAME does not exist in the current WBEM Server or if the data definition in the properties options does not match the properties characteristics defined the returned class.
+Therefore pywbemcli will generate an exception if CLASSNAME does not exist in the current WBEM server or if the data definition in the properties options does not match the properties characteristics defined the returned class.

       ex. pywbemcli instance create CIM_blah -p id=3 -p strp="bla bla", -p p3=3